US FDA 21 CFR Part 820 Quality System Regulation

 US 21 CFR 820.30 Design Control Requirements

 Operon Strategist assists companies and medical device manufacturers by providing consultancy services that support the registration of drug-device combination products.
-We have experience with each constituent part and the GMP regulations that together form the basis for their development and manufacture: Drug (21 CFR 210/211), Device (21 CFR part 820) and Combination Products (21 CFR Part 4).
+We have experience with each constituent part and the GMP regulations that together form the basis for their development and manufacture: Drug (21 CFR 210 and 211), Device (21 CFR part 820) and Combination Products (21 CFR Part 4).